-- Who does the FSAG report to? - Where does responsibility lie for risk assessment and selection of mitigations?
+- > Who does the FSAG report to? - > Where does responsibility lie for risk assessment and selection of mitigations?

 Factors to be considered are how to deal with hazards requiring immediate attention, those expected to be high risk, those requiring more complex or expensive mitigations, and those for which the mitigations will have flow-on effects for other parts of the organisation.
-Regardless, the FSAG should be recognised as a major fatigue and shift work management resource for the DHB.
+Regardless of where the responsibility for risk assessment and selection of mitigations lies, the FSAG should be recognised as a major fatigue and shift work management resource for the DHB.

-• Who is responsible for setting the fatigue safety performance indicators and for auditing the activities of the FSAG?
+Who is responsible for setting the fatigue safety performance indicators and for auditing the activities of the FSAG?